How Much Does a Magician Cost?

 Corporate Events

 Small, company parties of less than 30 people typically start at $1500+.
 These are usually done in a house, an office, or private event room at a restaurant.
 However, with a much larger group that involves a stage, sound system, lighting, etc., you should expect to pay $2500-$5000+.
-(As a side note, if you’re planning to book a corporate magician that isn’t local and has to travel to your event, you can expect to pay upwards of $7500 for a good one.)
+If you’re planning to book a corporate magician that isn’t local to your event, you can expect to pay upwards of $7500 for a good one.

 Strolling Magician

 For a close-up, strolling magician, some performers will charge an hourly rate, while others do an all inclusive fee per event.
 These rates vary to the point that it’s difficult to even give an educated guess.
-For 2 hours, think in terms of at least $1500, which can easily go up to multiple thousands depending on the quality of the performer.
+For 2 hours, think in terms of at least $1500-$2000, which can easily go up to several thousand depending on the quality of the performer.

 Side, note, if you’re booking a wedding magician, you might want to read specifics on what I recommend.
 I wrote a whole article on having a magician at a wedding that might really help you.